 Building a relationship with your customers can ensure a long and healthy relationship.

-By defining what your brand stands for (your brand archetype) and it’s brand personality, you can build stronger brand affinity with your tribe of customers and key partners to support the growth of your business.
+By defining what your brand stands for (your brand archetype) and its’ brand personality, you can build stronger brand affinity with your tribe of customers and key partners to support the growth of your business.

 Brand affinity describes consumers who believe a particular brand shares common values with them.
-These shared values help build a relationship which tends to retain loyal customers for longer.
+These shared values help build a relationship that tends to retain loyal customers for longer.
 This helps increase their emotional reasoning behind their purchase decisions.

-The key is understanding the audience you are selling to, and selling them a consistent message.
+The key is understanding the audience you are selling to and selling them a consistent message.

 Is there a particular brand that you are attached to?
 Have you ever felt how connected you are to that brand?